noglitchyo/mage-google-recaptcha/README.md

 # mage-google-recaptcha
-Google reCaptcha for Magento
+Google reCAPTCHA for Magento

-This module offers the possibility to implement Google reCaptcha : https://www.google.com/recaptcha in his version 2.0 in your Magento instance.
+This module offers the possibility to implement Google reCAPTCHA : https://www.google.com/recaptcha in his version 2.0 in your Magento instance.

 Actually, Google reCAPTCHA can be activated on the following pages: